QuantConnect/Lean/Algorithm.Python/readme.md

 2.4.3 On the "Path" section click New and enter the python27.dll path, in our example this was *C:\Windows\System32*

+2.4.4 *C:\Windows\System32* is normally in the path, thus this procedure is not necessary.

 2.5 Install [pandas](https://pandas.pydata.org/) and its [dependencies](https://pandas.pydata.org/pandas-docs/stable/install.html#dependencies).

 **3. Setup LEAN:**